Satyaamp/sales-performance-dashboard-powerbi/README.md

 ---

 ## 🏁 Conclusion
-This project demonstrates **end-to-end Power BI skills**, including data cleaning, transformation, modeling, visualization design, and insight generation.
+This project demonstrates **end-to-end Power BI skills**, including data cleaning, transformation, modeling, visualization design and insight generation.
 The dashboard provides a clear and professional view of sales performance and supports informed business decisions.